 3.1.2.
 Phytochemical Screening.
-The results of the phytochemical screening showed that the ethanolic extract of oil palm leaves contain an alkaloid, saponin, tannin, flavonoid and triterpenoid (Table 4).
-These results were suitable with research conducted by Febrina et al. (2018) who used 96% ethanol as a solvent [10].
+The results of the phytochemical screening showed that the ethanolic extract of oil palm leaves contains an alkaloid, saponin, tannin, flavonoid, and triterpenoid (Table 4).
+These results were similar with research conducted by Febrina et al. (2018) who used 96% ethanol as a solvent [10].

 Table 4.
 Phytochemical Screening of Oil Palm Leaves Extract.